dotnet/runtime/src/clr/Documentation/design-docs/first-class-structs.md

   * Proposed: This should be transformed into a `GT_OBJ` when it represents a struct type, and then the class handle would no longer need to be obtained from the array info map.
 * `GT_FIELD`: This is transformed to a `GT_LCL_FLD` or a `GT_IND`
+  * Proposed: A struct typed field should be transformed into a `GT_OBJ`.
 * `GT_MKREFANY`: This produces a "known" struct type, which is currently obtained by calling `impGetRefAnyClass()` which is a call over the JIT/EE interface.
 This node is always eliminated, and its source address used to create a copy.
 If it is on the rhs